apache/fluss/website/docs/quickstart/flink.md

 to stop all containers.

 ## Learn more
-Now that you're up an running with Fluss and Flink, check out the [Apache Flink Engine](engine-flink/getting-started.md) docs to learn more features with Flink!
+Now that you're up an running with Fluss and Flink, check out
+- the [Apache Flink Engine](engine-flink/getting-started.md) docs to learn more features with Flink
+- [this guide](/docs/maintenance/monitor-metrics/#observability-prometheus--grafana) to learn how to set up an observability stack for Fluss and Flink.